 Add the green beans and salt to the boiling water.
 Cover and cook for 4 to 6 minutes or until crisp-tender and still bright green.
 NOTE: Be sure to cook the beans to your desired level of doneness (taste one to see if it is cook properly - the beans should still be very crunchy).
 Remove from heat and drain beans well in a colander, then plunge into the ice water to stop the cooking.
 Again drain the partially-cooked green beans well and set aside.

 In a large frying pan over medium heat, heat olive oil.
 Add mushroom and cook until browned, approximately 4 to 5 minutes (don't stir the mushrooms so that they can properly caramelize).
+After the onions are caramelized, add the garlic and thyme.
+Season with salt and pepper to taste.
+Cook until the garlic is fragrant, about 1 minute.
+Add the brandy, red wine and chicken broth and bring to a boil.
+Simmer to blend the flavors and reduce the sauce, approximately 2 to 3 minutes.

 Makes 6 to 8 servings.

-Grind the rice to a very fine powder in a blender or spice grinder; lace in a bowl and add the flour, semolina, salt, and pepper.
+Grind the rice to a very fine powder in a blender or spice grinder; place in a bowl and add the flour, semolina, salt, and pepper.
 Toss until well blended.
 Can be stored in a air-tight container in the freezer for maximum freshness.

 In a deep fryer or a deep pot, heat peanut oil to 375 degrees F.